Nex2i/dripiq/README.md

 ## 🎯 About

-dripIq solves the critical problem of lost sales opportunities by automating the re-engagement process.
+DripIQ solves the critical problem of lost sales opportunities by automating the re-engagement process.
 Instead of letting closed-lost leads disappear forever, our platform uses AI to research prospects, craft personalized messages, and execute multi-touch campaigns across email, SMS, voice, and video channels.

 ### Target Users